-ANTIFUNGAL ACTIVITY OF Citrus hystrix EXTRACT AND ITS APPLICATION AS NATURAL FOOD PRESERVATIVE
+ANTIFUNGAL Citrus hystrix EXTRACT AS NATURAL FOOD PRESERVATIVE

-Traditional ready to eat foods, such as sticky rice cake, are easily contaminated by spoilage pathogens during their storage.
-Hence, this study aims to evaluate the effect of Citrus hystrix extract for reducing spoilage pathogens in sticky rice cake during storage.
-The tested sticky rice cake was formulated with Citrus histrix extract at varied level of concentrations of 0.65%, 1.26%, and 1.82% (w/w).
+During their storage, the traditional ready-to-eat food, such as sticky rice cake, are easily contaminated by spoilage pathogens.
+Hence, this study aims to evaluate the effect of Citrus hystrix extract in reducing spoilage pathogens in sticky rice cake during storage.
+The experimental sticky rice cake was prepared and formulated with Citrus hystrix extract at varied level of concentrations of 0.65%, 1.26% and 1.82% (w/w).
 Treated samples were stored at room temperature for 28 days and evaluated periodically for their microbial activity (total plate count), thiobarbituric acid reactive substances (TBARS), and sensory analysis.
-The Citrus histrix extract was also examined for its antifungal activity against Penicillium sp. and Aspergillus nidulans prior to formulation.
-Results exhibited a significant advantage of the addition of extracts to sticky rice cake.
-All extract levels effectively eliminated the spoilage microorganism until 28 days storage and significantly lowered the TBARS values.
-Psycho-chemical properties of sticky rice cake including pH, water activity, and moisture content were equal among all formulated samples and slightly different at 1.82% (w/w) extract level.
-Moreover, the addition of Citrus hystrix extract up to 1.82% did not affect the acceptability of sticky rice cake on the sensory attributes as compared to the control (P>0.05).
+For its antifungal activity, the Citrus hystrix extract was also compared against Penicillium sp. and Aspergillus nidulans prior to formulation.
+Results exhibited a significant advantage of the added extracts to the sticky rice cake.
+All extract levels effectively eliminated the spoilage microorganism and significantly lowered the TBARS values.
+The physico-chemical properties of sticky rice cake including pH, water activity, and moisture content were equal among all the formulated samples and slightly different at 1.82% (w/w) extract level.
+Moreover, the addition of Citrus hystrix extract up to 1.82% did not affect the acceptability sensory attributes of the sticky rice cake as compared to the control which has no Citrus hystrix extracts (p > 0.05).

 Copyright (c) 2019 BIOTROPIA - The Southeast Asian Journal of Tropical Biology